 On any given day many of the 170 seats at Murrumbeena cafe Levi are occupied by families eating near the kids’ corner at the back, solo coffee drinkers absorbed in newspapers, and dogs asleep at their owners’ feet in the front room where the retractable roof has been opened to let more sunlight in.

-Levi is by co-owners Harry Butler (who also owns Frank’s cafe in Cheltenham) and business partners Lucas Sproson and Kellie Buntz.
+Levi is by co-owners Harry Butler (who also owns Frank’s cafe in Cheltenham) and business partner Lucas Sproson.

 The name Levi is an homage to the site’s former life as a denim factory.
 There are subtle design nods to its history – some obvious, some quite subtle.
 The facade has a bronze-toned circular plaque with the venue’s name – look closely and you’ll notice it resembles a jeans button.
 The signage hanging off one side is draped as if on a clothesline.
 And the paint job around the brick exterior is blue most of the way down, until it switches to white at the bottom – like rolled up cuffs.